thderoo/ComfyUI-_topfun_s_nodes/README.md

 Repository of my custom ComfyUI nodes.

-## Conditioning perturbation
+## Conditioning Perturbation

-Allows more diverse generation by adding random noise to the text conditioning embeddings.
+Allows for more diverse generation by adding random noise to the text conditioning embeddings.
 This node is compatible with SD 1.5 and SDXL 1.0.

 ### Recommended settings